flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 }
 {% endprettify %}

 The UI, also known as widget tree, in Flutter is immutable, meaning you can not change its state once it is built.
 You change fields in your `State` class, then call `setState` to rebuild the entire widget tree again.

 This way of generating UI is different than Xamarin.Forms, but there are many benefits to this approach.

 ## Views

 ### What is the equivalent of a `Page` or `Element` in Flutter?

+{{site.alert.secondary}}
+How is react-style, or _declarative_, programming different than the traditional imperative style?
+For a comparison, see [Introduction to declarative UI](/docs/get-started/flutter-for/declarative).
+{{site.alert.end}}

 A `ContentPage`, `TabbedPage`, `MasterDetailPage` are all types of pages you could use in a Xamarin.Forms application.
 These pages would then hold `Element`s to display the various controls.
 In Xamarin.Forms an `Entry` or `Button` are examples of an `Element`.

 In Flutter, almost everything is a widget.
 A `Page`, called a `Route` in Flutter, is a widget.
 Buttons, progress bars, animation controllers are all widgets.
 When building a route, you create a widget tree.

 Flutter includes the [Material Components](/docs/reference/widgets/material) library.
 These are widgets that implement the